devkjoon/team-profile-generator/README.md

 ## Description

-This application allows users to automatically generate a README.md file with user input via the Terminal.
-By simplifying the README creation process, users are able to focus more on their project and make the timeline.
+This application allows users to automatically generate a Team Portfolio Page via HTML with user input via the Terminal.
+The terminal takes in information about employees and appends that information to the HTML.

 ## Table of Contents
 - [Built With](#built-with)